Jones and UNC Asheville host Western Carolina - WTOP News

 BOTTOM LINE: UNC Asheville hosts the Western Carolina Catamounts after Tajion Jones scored 21 points in UNC Asheville’s 74-68 loss to the Georgia State Panthers.

-The Bulldogs have gone 1-0 at home.
-UNC Asheville averages 81.4 points while outscoring opponents by 10.2 points per game.
+The Bulldogs are 1-0 on their home court.
+UNC Asheville ranks seventh in the Big South with 11.8 assists per game led by Trent Stephney averaging 2.6.

-The Catamounts are 1-2 on the road.
-Western Carolina scores 82.3 points and has outscored opponents by 10.3 points per game.
+The Catamounts are 1-2 in road games.
+Western Carolina is fourth in the SoCon scoring 82.3 points per game and is shooting 43.4%.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.